DanielCurrier/dans-javascript-quiz/README.md

 To see what is going on under the hood, inspect the page using Chrome DevTools 🛠.

+Here is a link for the application: https://lorddanklin.github.io/dans-javascript-quiz/

 ## Credits
 N/A

 ## License
 Please refer to the LICENSE.md file in the repo 😁.